• About

 Safflower Oil (Carthamus tinctorius)

-This hugely moisturising oil has an extremely large amount of Oleic acids.
-With its intensely calming properties, safflower oil should be on your 1st choice list of carriers for skin care recipes that demand moisturising features.
+This hugely moisturizing oil has an extremely large amount of Oleic acids.
+With its intensely calming properties, safflower oil should be on your 1st choice list of carriers for skincare recipes that demand moisturizing features.

 Sea Buckthorn Oil (Hippophae rhamnoides)